open/close all folders

 - Planes, Trains and Automobiles has a character briefly hide his face behind a smut novel.

-- A beautiful subversion is pulled on the audience, however; in the aerodrome we see someone facing the camera directly with his newspaper ostentatiously held up to cover his entire face.
+- In Indiana Jones and the Last Crusade, a subversion is pulled on the audience, however; in the aerodrome we see someone facing the camera directly with his newspaper ostentatiously held up to cover his entire face.
 Ah-ha, the audience thinks, this is one of the Jones boys!
 Then, Indiana appears in the background and begins chatting with someone slumped casually against a pillar behind Mr. Newspaper, who turns out to be Henry Jones Sr,; Mr. Newspaper isn't involved at all.

 - Also used successfully by Sallah, to disguise his fist.